Shiawaseu/fluxus-key-bypasser/README.md

 # ‼ This is the original repository & bypass, any other repo is simply copying off my bypass without credit. ‼

+# installation
+ - Download or clone this repo
+ - Navigate to whichever version you want to use, read their README.md files to start

 # Change log
 ```
 [+] V2 Added